 The earth’s resources are finite.
-How do we address the constant drain on the planet?
-How can we make things better, and in a more sustainable way?
+So how do we address the constant drain on the planet?
+How can we make things better in a more sustainable way?

 As a Biotechnology student at Bryant, you will examine living organisms and apply this study commercially through the manipulation of DNA.
 At its most basic, biotechnology is engineering biological systems to efficiently produce useful goods or compounds.
 The field of biotechnology broadly impacts markets in human health, agriculture, and the forensic sciences.
 In the required courses for the minor, you will learn basic chemistry, biology, and the technology of manipulating DNA through hands-on lab experiences.

 In the elective courses in the minor, you will be exposed to applications of biotechnology in diverse markets and begin to appreciate the profound legal, social, economic, and ethical implications of this technology for our society.

 A minor in Biotechnology will enable you to develop the competence to reason logically and analytically about a wide range of problems that apply to different resources necessary for business, government, and global markets.
 You will find that complementing your major course of study with this minor will add to your value as a prospective employee or service provider in a variety of fields.
 You will also be well prepared for graduate studies.

 For a 17-credit minor:

 Three (3) core courses and two (2) labs:

 Choose one (1) course from the following: